jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 My husband and I hide food for it.
 And each night it finds a way to eat.

 We go to the job board.
 The others take the dangerous work they will likely get.
 I see the ad immediately *Pipefitters.
 Pressurized water fire suppression.
-The city of the future.
-Rising from the ashes.
-Now make San Francisco FIRE PROOF.*
+Make San Francisco FIRE PROOF.*

 We find the recruiter.
 He looks at us, unsure.
 Asks if we have done such work.